 There is a veneer under the transparent fiberglass.
 It serves one main purpose to show and celebrate the natural beauty of the wood.
 The choice of the veneer and wood type is down to personal preferences of each and every archer.

 Every Tabia bow is varnished with 5 layers of matt 2 PUR varnish.
 The bow can be customized with brass inserts UNC 10-24 for a bow quiver mount.
 The grip can be dressed in leather on request.

-Every Tabia bow is supplied with 10 or 12 threads of Astro Flight string and Angel Majesty centre serving.
+Every Tabia bow is supplied with 12 threads of Astro Flight or Dynaflight 97 string and Angel Majesty centre serving.

 Tabia bow is made in the following lengths: